Credit for the Elderly or Disabled or Senior Tax Credit: Do I Qualify?

 $3,750

-To claim the senior tax credit on your federal taxes, you must complete a Schedule R form with your IRS Form 1040A.
-The most recent Schedule R can always be located on the Forms and Publications page of the IRS website.
+To claim the senior tax credit on your federal taxes, complete a Schedule R form with your IRS Form 1040A.
+The most recent Schedule R is on the Forms and Publications page of the IRS website.

-If you’re married by the end of the tax year, you are generally required to file a joint return in order to claim the credit.
-However, separate returns can be filed if you did not live with your spouse at any time during the tax year.
-More information on the process of preparing and filing a Schedule R can be found on the IRS website.
+If you're married by the end of the tax year, you are generally required to file a joint return as a married couple to claim the credit.
+But you can file separate returns if you did not live with your spouse at any time during the tax year.
+More information on preparing and filing a Schedule R is on the website.

 Help With Tax Forms